-- Dualling of the A1 north of the border to Edinburgh to improve Scotland England links. - Rail capacity improvements and electrification to the Port of Aberdeen, as well as capacity improvements to the Port of Grangemouth. - Support for increased use of coastal shipping around Scotland and efficient links with wider UK and European ports.
+- Dualling of the A1 north of the border to Edinburgh to improve Scotland England links. - Rail capacity improvements and electrification to the Port of Aberdeen, as well as capacity improvements to the Port of Grangemouth. - Support for increased use of short sea shipping for coastal shipping around Scotland and efficient links with wider UK and European ports.